dart-lang/site-www/src/_articles/archive/zones.md

 As a consequence a zoned error handler might be invoked multiple times.

-Also note that an _error zone_—a zone that has an error handler—might handle errors that originate in a child (or other descendant) of that zone.
+Also note that an _error zone_ — a zone that has an error handler — might handle errors that originate in a child
+(or other descendant) of that zone.
 A simple rule determines where errors are handled in a sequence of future transformations (using `then()` or `catchError()`):